 Come.
 Feast.
 Swell and Ripen.

-Today, as I was reading about this class from Andrew Harvey on the Mystical Poet Rumi and wondering, as I always do, whether I should follow the call to another lecture, another weekend, another program promising to fill me fill me fill me… a bumble bee buzzed up and flew around the screen of my laptop several times.
+Today, as I was reading about a class about the mystical poet Rumi, and wondering whether I should follow the call to another lecture, another weekend, another program promising to fill me fill me fill me… a bumble bee buzzed up and flew around the screen of my laptop several times.

 What does this mean?
 Nothing?
 Everything?